-Inadmissible B-2 aliens are similarly subject to mandatory detention pending final adjudication of upon admissibility.
-If, inspection. immigration officer determines that a B-2 alien "is not clearly and beyond a doubt entitled to be admitted, the alien shall be detained for a proceeding under section 1229a of this title."
+Inadmissible B-2 aliens are similarly subject to mandatory detention pending final adjudication of admissibility.
+If, upon inspection, immigration officer determines that a B-2 alien "is not clearly and beyond a doubt entitled to be admitted, the alien shall be detained for a proceeding under section 1229a of this title."
 8 U.S.C. § 1225(b)(2)(A) (emphasis added).
-Such a proceeding refers to regular removal before an immigration judge. proceedings generally 8 U.S.C. § 1229a (providing for administrative proceedings adjudicate the to removability of aliens).
+Such a proceeding refers to regular removal proceedings before an immigration judge. generally 8 U.S.C. § 1229a (providing for administrative proceedings to adjudicate the removability of aliens).
 Accordingly, regardless of whether an alien fall within the B-1 or B-2 class of applicants for admission, the alien is subject to mandatory detention pending a final determination of his or her admissibility or asylum claim.
 See Jennings v.
 Rodriguez, 138 S.Ct.
 830, 837 (2018) ("Read most naturally, §§ 1225(b)(1) and (b)(2) ... mandate detention of applicants for admission until certain proceedings have concluded.").

-The interlocking provisions of 8 U.S.C. § 1225(a)(1), (a)(3), (b)(1), and (b)(2)(A) provide clear statutory direction to DHS.
-If an illegal alien is encountered by DHS, an inspection must occur, and if that illegal alien is not entitled to be admitted to the United States, he or she must be either removed expeditiously, detained pending consideration of an asylum application, or detained and placed in removal proceedings.4 Any subsequent relief, whether it be
+interlocking U.S.C. provisions of § 1225(a)(1), (a)(3), (b)(1), and (b)(2)(A) provide clear statutory direction to DHS.
+If an illegal alien is encountered by DHS, an inspection must occur, and if that illegal alien is not entitled to be admitted to the United States, he or she must be either removed expeditiously, detained pending consideration of an asylum application, or detained and placed in removal proceedings.
+4 Any subsequent relief, whether it be through asylum, cancellation ofremoval,

 Congress has only authorized two exceptions to this mandatory detention scheme.
 First, Congress has granted DHS the authority to return certain aliens "arriving on land (whether or not at a designated port of arrival) from a foreign territory contiguous to the United States ... to that territory pending a proceeding under section 1229a of this title," 8 U.S.C. § 1225(b)(2)(C).
 This discretionary authority permits DHS to return certain aliens to contiguous territory in lieu of mandatory detention.
 Second, Congress has authorized the DHS Secretary to "parole into the United States temporarily under such conditions as he may prescribe only on a case-by-case basis for urgent humanitarian reasons or significant public benefit any alien applying for admission to the United States."
 8 U.S.C. § 1182(d)(5)(A) (emphasis added); see also Biden v.
 Texas, 142 S.Ct.
-2528, 2541-44 (2022) (holding that § 1225(b)(2)(C) is discretionary and declining to reach the question of whether the through asylum, cancellation of removal, or withdrawal of removal, must be authorized by federal statute.
+2528, 2541-44 (2022) (holding that § 1225(b)(2)(C) is discretionary and declining to reach the question of whether the Government is lawfully exercising its § 1182(d)(5) parole authority).

+withdrawal of removal, must be authorized by federal statute.